Disentangling the Generalized Double Semion Model: Introduction

 Many of our results have the flavor of proving two models equivalent by explicitly constructing a circuit.
 We also attempt to show that some models are {\it non-equivalent} up to local circuits.
 These kinds of questions have a long history.
 For example, consider the two dimensional toric code.
 It can be shown directly from the ground state degeneracy on a torus that the ground states of this model are not equivalent to product states up to a quantum circuit~\cite{BravyiHastingsVerstraete2006generation}.
 However, to prove that the ground state is not equivalent to a product state on sphere is more difficult~\cite{Hastings2010Locality}; see \cite{Haah2014invariant} for a more general result.
 Here, unfortunately, we will not be able to prove non-equivalence in many cases, but we will be able to give some strong heuristic arguments for non-equivalence by relying on existing conjectured classifications of phases.

 As an example of such a non-equivalence, consider again the case of odd space dimension.
 While the GDS ground states in this case are equivalent to the toric code ground states up to a local quantum circuit, the circuit given in \cite{GDS} breaks time reversal symmetry in that it requires complex terms.
 We will argue, then, using existing results, that if one imposes an appropriate time reversal symmetry, the GDS in odd space dimensions is not equivalent to the toric code up to a local quantum circuit.
-In the case of even space dimensions, we will show that one can remove the Dijkgraaf-Witten models supported on odd-dimensional homology if time reversal symmetry is absent, but we will argue that it is not possible otherwise, at least on ${\mathbb R}P^2$.
+In the case of even space dimensions, we will show that one can remove the Dijkgraaf-Witten models supported on odd-dimensional homology if time reversal symmetry is absent, but we will argue that it is not possible otherwise, at least on ${\mathbb R}P^2$ (see Claim \ref{physargument1}).
+Without time reversal symmetry, we will argue that it is impossible to remove the 2d in-cohomology SPT of unitary $\ZZ_2$ symmetry from the non-trivial $S^2 \subset \CC P^2$ (see Claim \ref{physargument2}).

 The remainder of this paper is structured as follows.
-In \cref{modelanddual}, we define the GDS model and its dual, constructing the unitary that disentangles the dual model, and we discuss the notion of {\it stable equivalence}, in which we tensor with additional degrees of freedom.
+In \cref{modelanddual}, we define the GDS model and its dual, constructing the unitary that disentangles the dual model, and we discuss the notion of {\it stable equivalence}, in which we tensor with additional degrees of freedom; stably equivalent models are physically equivalent.
 In \cref{cohomologysection}, we define the group cohomology models.
 While these models have been defined before, we consider a more general definition in which cohomology gates can act on an arbitrary closed $k$-chain, for some $k<d$, of some $d$-dimensional simplicial complex, and we show that homologically equivalent $k$-chains are related by local quantum circuits that commute with the group.
 In \cref{sec:GDScircuitVScohomology}, we show that the unitary that disentangles the GDS dual model is given by some product of unitaries that disentangle cohomology models, each acting on a closed $k$-chain.
 At this point, it remains only to determine what homology class these closed $k$-chains represent.
 As a technical tool, it is very convenient to work on a simplicial complex that is a first barycentric subdivision; so, in \cref{sec:RG}, we show how one can use local quantum circuits to pass between different triangulations.
 The notion of stable equivalence is useful here.